UnravelSports/unravelsports/README.md

 🌀 Contributing
 ----
 All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.
-Feel free to create a Pull Request for any improvements you make that do not contribute to winning more games!

 An overview on how to contribute can be found in the [**contributing guide**](CONTRIBUTING.md).